Soitora/PlexAniSync-Mapping-Assistant/README.md

 ### Step 7: Configuration

-You can create a `config/default.json` with custom settings.
+You can copy `config/default.yaml.example` as `config/default.yaml` to use custom settings.
+Read [here](https://github.com/node-config/node-config/wiki/Configuration-Files) for more regarding configuration files.

 #### Settings:
 - `preferMetadata`